 What are Dental Crowns Made Of?

-Crowns are an effective solution for repairing chipped, cracked or broken teeth.
+Crowns can be an effective solution for repairing chipped, cracked or broken teeth.

 Also known as “tooth caps” or “dental caps”, crowns are a restorative treatment option which can be used in a number of ways to restore both the form and function of a tooth.